Mossebo (special edition: remastered + bonus tracks)Best Albums Of The Year List - Ambient Music Guide

 Named after the house in which Agebjorn lived while creating the album, Mossebo is a collection of ambient pieces composed between 2004 and 2007; and one additional track that was created in 1996.
 The natural feel and unpresuming flow of Mossebo highlight an artist in his element, as Agebjorn evokes human warmth in a wintry landscape, expertly juxtaposing intimacy and isolation.

 With the stunning wordless vocals of Lisa Barra skillfully winding their way through Agebjörn’s lush synth textures on many of the tracks, Mossebo is both electronic and organic at its core.
 Understated electro beats lend the rich ambient atmospheres a subtle sci-fi motion that evoke contemplations of time and transit.

-While he is best known as the creative force behind the popular electronica dance project Sally Shapiro, Johan Agebjörn proves on Mossebo that he is not afraid of the darker and deeper spaces – in fact, he seems quite at home in those spaces, indeed.
+While he is best known as the creative force behind the popular electronica dance project Sally Shapiro, Johan Agebjörn proved for the first time on Mossebo that he is quite at home in the darker and deeper spaces of ambient music, as well.